-After years of low inflation, it has been a relatively good time for households, wages and most businesses but with an uncertain economy due to our the triggering of Article 50 and Brexit uncertainty, inflation has recently risen to 2.9% in August 2017.
+After years of low inflation, it has been a relatively good time for households, wages and most businesses.
+But with an uncertain economy due to the triggering of Article 50 and Brexit uncertainty, inflation has recently risen to 2.9% in August 2017.

 As a result, many businesses will be looking to deal with the inflation rise so it has less of an impact on their stability.
 But why is this important and what can you do to protect your business from a rise in inflation?
 We’ve put together some tips and information to help you steady the ship for whatever happens in 2017.

 How can a rise in inflation affect your business?